Kong/insomnia-docs/docs/insomnia/grpc.md

 As of version 2021.1, gRPC in Insomnia does not include:

 * Support for running gRPC requests in unit tests
-* Support for  or request chaining
+* Support for request chaining
+* ~~Support for gRPC metadata~~ **UPDATE**: as of version CHANGE_THIS_BEFORE_MERGE, gRPC metadata support was introduced [see PR #4244](https://github.com/Kong/insomnia/pull/4244)
-* Support for gRPC metadata or deadlines
+* Support for gRPC deadlines
 * Persistence of request/responses and history
 * Moving gRPC requests between workspaces
   * If a folder that contains a gRPC request is moved to a different workspace, the request will be moved but the proto file will not.